amosyuen/hubitat/eufysecurity/README.md

 I don't have other Eufy devices to test with, but app should work with most of the cameras and doorbells assuming they work similarly.
 Please let me know if it works for you for other devices not in the tested list.

 # Known Issues
-* Devices directly connected to the homebase such as security cameras and wireless doorbells are unable to write settings with this implementation.
+* Devices directly connected to the homebase such as security cameras and wireless doorbells are unable to set settings with this implementation.
 Still working on figuring out if there is a way to get around that as they use some obscure P2P protocol.

 # Debugging
 Steps to get helpful debugging info if things aren't working.